Catalan ex-leader Puigdemont freed temporarily

 Ponsatí and Comín were among a contingent of high-profile separatists who traveled to Sardinia to show their support for Puigdemont on Monday, triggering a request sent by a Spanish judge to Italy to have them detained as well.
 There was no immediate indication they had been taken into custody.

-Prosecutors have asked the judge to suspend Puigdemont's extradition proceedings.
-A judge doesn't have to accept the prosecutor’s request, but it does signal that there isn't a desire to extradite him to Spain.

-A group of about 20 supporters rallied outside the courthouse as Puigdemont arrived for the hearing accompanied by his lawyer, Gonzalo Boye.
-Some members of the crowd shouted “freedom!”
+A group of about 20 supporters rallied outside the courthouse as Puigdemont arrived for the hearing.
+Some members of the crowd shouted “freedom!” and waved Catalan separatist flags.

 Puigdemont, 58, has successfully avoided extradition since taking up residence in Waterloo, Belgium, after leading an illegal 2017 secession attempt by the wealthy Catalonia region in Spain’s northeast.